Contact Us Now

 According to the United States Consumer Product Safety Commission (CPSC), over 200,000 children are treated in emergency rooms each year across the nation.
 More than half of these unfortunate injuries occur from contact with hard ground.
 Most of these injuries are avoidable if the builders or designers first consider the best playground surface material.

-Whether you’re designing a new playground or upgrading an old one, choosing the best playground ground cover is equally as important as deciding what above ground equipment you’ll use.
+Whether you’re designing a new playground or upgrading an old one, choosing the best playground ground cover is equally as important as deciding what above ground equipment you will use.
 You might just be building a backyard place for your own kids, or maybe you’re involved in a project to build a community playground.
 Maybe you’re a manager responsible for numerous school playgrounds or many recreational sites across a city or series of state parks.

 Whatever your role in developing a children’s play facility, you need to know what to use for playground ground cover.
 There are many good options that provide you with the best playground ground material for playground surfaces, but it’s important to know there’s no perfect solution.
 What’s the right playground material for one application might not be the best for another.
 Ultimately, what you want and need is a safe playground ground cover.